wagnrd/SFMLMath/README.md

 ## Getting started
 See the [wiki](https://github.com/wagnrd/SFMLMath/wiki) for further instructions and a full documentation of every function.

-Or look at [Pong](https://github.com/wagnrd/Pong) - an actual project using SFMLMath - to see further usages of this library.
+Or look at the actual project [Pong](https://github.com/wagnrd/Pong) to see further usages of this library.